 Please QSL direct to Buzz NI5DX.

-My QTH is in lovely Nelson, NZ, on the north coast of the South Island.
-Nelson is a popular vacation spot even among New Zealanders, and is often called the "sunshine capital" of the country.
+My QTH is in lovely Nelson, the sunshine capital of New Zealand, on the north coast of the South Island.
+Nelson is a popular vacation spot even among New Zealanders.
 We get about 2500 hours of sun per year -- nearly as much as San Diego, California (though not as warm, unfortunately).
 The UV here can be really intense, which is great for gardens and farms.

 I'm always interested in hearing what I sound like in other parts of the world.
 If you happen to make a recording, please send me a copy / link (it helps me monitor my signal quality, too).
-I switched to a new microphone in late Apr 2013, so I'm particularly interested in knowing more about the audio quality on the other end.
 SDR WAV files or screenshots of a waterfall showing my signal are also appreciated (if my signal is ever wide, please let me know!).

 I don't believe in self-spotting, but I do appreciate spots from others.
-I generally watch the cluster feed while I'm on the air; I don't monitor my email.
+I try to watch the cluster feed while I'm on the air; I don't monitor my email.

-I generally upload to LoTW at least once a month, and shortly after major contests.
+I generally upload to LoTW about once a month, and shortly after major contests.

 My contest callsigns are ZM1G for SSB and ZL1G for RTTY.

 Different hams have different approaches to pileups.
-Here's some info about how I handle them, and tips for reaching me in one:
+Here's some info about how I handle them in SSB, and tips for reaching me in one: